 Six things to know if you're thinking about an ADU

 California has made it easier for homeowners to build ADUs by lowering fees and standardizing regulations statewide.
 While construction costs in many areas are still prohibitive, here are some of critical rules that have been relaxed or eliminated:

 ➤ ADUs are allowed in all areas zoned for single-family and multi-family housing, and may be freestanding or attached to an existing home, garage or storage structure.
 A Junior ADU may be built inside an existing home.

-➤ Homeowners are entitled to build an 800 square foot ADU at least 16 feet in height with 4-foot side and rear yard setbacks, no matter the size or coverage of their lot.
+➤ Homeowners are entitled to build an 800 square foot ADU up to 16 feet in height with 4-foot side and rear yard setbacks, no matter the size or coverage of their lot.
 Larger units are generally allowed, but smaller units receive some crucial breaks.
 Units smaller than 750 square feet are exempt from local impact fees, and single-story units 500 square feet or smaller are exempt from costly soil engineering reports in much of Santa Cruz County.

 ➤ On-site parking is not required for ADUs located within a half-mile of transit, including bus stops or a car-share service.
 Homeowners converting a garage or carport into housing do not have to replace lost parking spaces.

 ➤ Owner-occupancy may not be required for ADUs built between Jan.
 1 2020 and Jan.
 1 2025.